 We talked with Clint about this, not once, not twice but three times!!!
 We begged him to refrain from cheating and doing all these things.
 He basically would laugh at us.

 We couldn’t tolerate this anymore and we recommended that Clint was expelled from the STS.
 Our Admin, Ambra, was well aware of what was going on and she, theoretically, had the power to expel Clint, except that he dragged her into these conflicts and told her that he was the boss and he was not going to remove Clint.
 I need to make it clear that Mata had already reached level 48 but he lowered it to level 24, after he was expelled.
 This was absurd.”

 SegmentNext: What do you plan on doing now?
 You have been with STS for 2 years and MaTa was on for 10+ years, right?
 Are you going to let it all go or planning on fighting?

 Victor: “Yes, that is correct.
-I have been translating for free for more than 2 years and Mata has been collaborating for Valve for 10 years, he started even before the existence of the STS and well before Torsten Zabka started managing translators.
+I have been translating for free for more than 2 years and Mata has been collaborating for Valve for 10 years, he started even before the existence of the STS and well before he started managing translators.

 We will not give up until justice is made.
-Even MaTa, who refused an external job offer because Torsten had promised him another one, is thinking on taking legal measures.”
+Even MaTa, who refused an external job offer because he had promised him another one, is thinking on taking legal measures.”

 SegmentNext: Was the Spanish team the only one being harassed like this?
 Have there been other cases?

-The italian guys were contacted by Torsten via skype, probably in order to not leave a trace about this voice conversation, and they were told that was Francesca who didn’t want to let them join as contractor.
+The italian guys were contacted by him via skype, probably in order to not leave a trace about this voice conversation, and they were told that was Francesca who didn’t want to let them join as a contractor.
 This was not completely true.
-In addition to that other countries felt ignored by Torsten.
+In addition to that other countries felt ignored by him.